Henri Lafond: Post World War II (1945–63)

 He was a director of the Banque de l'Union Parisienne, the Société des Phosphates de Gafsa, the Société de l'Ouenza, the Société française des pétroles, the Société commerciale d'affrètements et de combustibles, Chantiers et Ateliers de Saint-Nazaire from 1947, Pechiney from 1948 and Électricité de France from 1949.

 Lafond became vice-president of the BUP in 1948, and became CEO of the BUP in 1951.

 In 1953, in great secrecy, he arranged the merger of the BUP with the Mirabaud Bank.

 Mirabaud's portfolio included large investments in the mining and oil sectors.

 The bank controlled the Société Mokta El Hadid.

 Lafond headed the Mokta company until his death in 1963.

 Lafond was also head of the Société Anonyme Chérifienne d'Etudes Minières (SACEM).

 In 1962 he joined the board of Tréfimétaux, formed by a merger of the Tréfileries et Laminoirs du Havre and the Compagnie française des métaux.

 Henri Lafond became a knight of the Legion of Honour on 28 January 1939.

 He was appointed an Officer of the Legion of Honour of 5 September 1949, and Commander of the Legion of Honour on 18 June 1959.
 While leaving his house in Neuilly-sur-Seine, Hauts-de-Seine, on 6 March 1963 he was killed by several revolver bullets.

-The killer fled and was never found.

-The killer apparently was an OAS member, and killed him since he refused to support the OAS with the companies in his group.
+The killer, OAS member Jean de Brem, fled the scene.
+He'd killed Lafond for refusing to testify on behalf of the defendants at the Petit-Clamart trial.
 At the time of his death, Henri Lafond owned 0.26% of the capital of the BUP.
+Jean de Brem was shot and killed by the French police on 18 April 1963.